akash-shrestha/task-tracker/README.md

+# Introduction

+App that lets you manage your to-do tasks list

-# Getting Started with the App
+## Getting Started with the App

 In the project directory, you can run: